noseka1/execute-remote-pipeline/README.md

 $ oc create sa pipeline-starter
 ```

 Make sure that this service account has sufficient permissions to execute the pipeline.
-Refer to the example for the role that includes the minimum premissions required.
+Find an example in this repo that includes a role with minimum premissions required.

 Obtain an authentication token for the service account: